RoAnnC1/developer.concur.com/src/api-guides/e-receipt-overview.markdown

 layout: reference
 ---

-## SAP Concur sets up Sandboxes, registers a development App, & an App Center Listing
+## SAP Concur Sets Up Sandboxes, Registers a Development App, & an App Center Listing

 This App will be your development App.
 During the Development phase, you will be provided with:
 * Development App: includes the `client_id` and `client_secret` (only applicable to select sandboxes) AND (after certification)